vuongducphuong/documentation/content/applications/sales/crm/acquire_leads/generate_leads.rst

 Use Contact Forms on your website
 =================================

-By default, your website's *Contact Us* page displays Odoo's ready-to-use Contact Form.
+By default, your website's *Contact Us* page displays Leansoft's ready-to-use Contact Form.
 Whenever someone submits this form, a lead or an opportunity is generated in your database.

 .. image:: generate_leads/default-contact-us-page.png